 If you wish to become more active in the fight against over broad, ineffective, and counterproductive laws, there are

 many ways you can help.
 Below are just a few ways to fight back.

-TIP #1: JOIN AN RSO ACTIVIST/ SUPPORT WEBSITE (ENLIST)
+TIP #1: JOIN AN RSO ACTIVIST/ SUPPORT/ EDUCATION WEBSITE (ENLIST)

 I cannot stress enough the importance of joining a website of supportive individuals who are also seeking reform of

 current sex offender legislation.
 Even the most resilient activists struggle at times to deal with the personal impact of

 these laws, and having a support network helps us to share our burdens, discuss strategies, and gain encouragement